konapun/HomegrownMVC/README.md

 to the route are provided through the context

 ### Defining controllers
-Currently, three types of controllers are defined:
+Currently, four types of controllers are defined:
   * **BaseController**: Routes are literal paths
 ```php
 /*